 Pro Tip: The vanilla beans in your syrup will clump together, but you can remove the clumps by straining it through a coffee filter or cheesecloth.
 Otherwise, just whisk it to make it smooth again.

 4. Make Your Pumpkin Spice Syrup

-Once both simple syrups are ready, add in 14 ounces of pumpkin puree, 2 teaspoons of pumpkin pie spice, freshly-grated ginger, and 1 teaspoon of table salt to one saucepan for the PS syrup.
+Once both simple syrups are ready, add in 400 g of pumpkin puree, 2 teaspoons of pumpkin pie spice, freshly-grated ginger, and 1 teaspoon of table salt to one saucepan for the pumpkin spice syrup.
 With a wooden spoon, stir gently to combine.
 Let the mixture simmer on medium heat for two minutes.